MaskLab/punk_with_mask/README.md

 We hope the outbreak will end soon and the punk will be safe!

+# How many kinds of mask

+1. random color mask，Most punk are wearing random color masks
+2. white color mask， According to the generation algorithm, only very few punk will have white masks
+3. mask with valves, According to the generation algorithm,  Punk with special characteristics, will wear a mask with a breathing valve
+4. mask with specail logo,  red T for TRON, blue pixel diamond for Ethereum and yellow simplified bnb logo for BSC.
+5. combined 1,2,3,4

 # Algorithm for generating mask
 We generated unique masks for each punk, and the generation steps are as follows.
 1. By image analysis, we extract the pixel features of each punk.